-What is the status of in-person meetings, events, youth programs and camps, and other gatherings?
+What is the status of in-person meetings, events, and other gatherings?

-Meeting/event organizers requesting permission for a meeting or event of more than 10 but fewer than 250 participants must:
+Meeting/event organizers requesting permission for an indoor or outdoor meeting or event of more than 10 participants, must:

-— Include a plan that outlines how the organizers will meet the state of Pennsylvania’s regulations.
-Masks and other required PPE must be worn if the event is indoors and plans for abiding by social distancing guidelines must be included;
+— Include a plan that outlines how the organizers will meet the state of Pennsylvania’s COVID-19 regulations.
+Masks and other required PPE must be worn both indoors and outdoors and plans for abiding by social distancing guidelines must be included.

-— Keep a list of all attendees, the ‘return to work’ approval status of employees, the locations from which non-employees are traveling, and their telephone numbers for contact purposes.
+— Keep a list of all attendees, the locations from which non-employees are traveling, and their telephone numbers for contact purposes.

 Unit executives should elevate meeting/event requests to the Office of the Vice Provost for Faculty Affairs if there is uncertainty about whether the meeting/event should be approved.